jnvaughn/chainofbeing/mmVaughn/mmVaughn.md

 Just enough water to make some seed;
 Just enough scratch to make it bleed;
-Just enough salt to get us by;
+Just enough salt to keep us dry;
 Just enough hope to get us high.

 I just want to clean-up after people